 The Invasive Alien Species Order 2019 led to EU legislation being integrated into UK law on the 1st December 2019.
 This means we are legally required to help prevent, detect, eradicate and manage the species outlined in the EU Invasive Alien Species Regulations.
 You can see a full list of species here.

-Here at Taylor Total Weed Control, we identify & control a range of invasive species including the infamous Japanese knotweed.
+Here at Taylor Total Weed Control, we identify and control a range of invasive species including the infamous Japanese knotweed.
 If you suspect an invasive species has made its way into your garden, don't hesitate to get in touch for a FREE weed removal consultation.

 Contact Us >